West determined to protect Ukraine sovereignty in face of 'Russian aggression' | DW | 07.12.2021

 They also "expressed their commitment to act to maintain peace and security in Europe," the office of French President Emmanuel Macron said after the phone call.

-Macron's office also called on Russia to return to the Normandy Four format of talks France and Germany spearheaded to reengage in negotiations with Ukraine.
+Macron's office called on Russia to return to the Normandy Four format of talks that France and Germany spearheaded to reengage in negotiations with Ukraine.

 ar/jsi (AFP, Reuters)